BlockchainInstituteChi/developer-bootcamp/MongoPrimer.md

 You can now run commands!
 Try typing `help` to get started.

-Note: If this does not work, please be sure to follow the installation instructions in (Workshop 2)[https://github.com/BlockchainInstituteChi/developer-bootcamp/tree/master/workshop_2_build_a_crypto_store#install-mongodb].
+Note: If this does not work, please be sure to follow the installation instructions in [Workshop 2](https://github.com/BlockchainInstituteChi/developer-bootcamp/tree/master/workshop_2_build_a_crypto_store#install-mongodb).

 ### Basic Commands